bokeh/bokeh/examples/audio/README.md

 Running the Demo
 ================

+Run the hem server:
+`$ hem server `

-Run the server:
+Run the python server:

-`$ python demoserver.py`
+`$ python soundserver.py`

-View the web page by visiting http://localhost:5000/.
+View the web page by visiting http://localhost:5000/ (or http://.
 If you want to just see the raw JSON data dump, visit http://localhost:5000/data.
 You can keep refreshing on the latter.

 Helpful Demo Tips
 =================

 If you want to suppress all the chatty "HTTP/1.1 200" status codes, dump the output:

-`$ python demoserver.py 2> /dev/null`
+`$ python soundserver.py 2> /dev/null`

 This is actually pretty useful because if your terminal program is set to use unlimited scrollback, and you leave the demo running a long time, you can actually chew through quite a bit of memory.